 What size breaker do I need for 12 2 wire?

 The first step in choosing the right size breaker is to figure out the wire size.
 Wire is sold according to its gauge, also known as American Wire Gauge.
 It is measured in increments of high to low, with a higher number denoting smaller wire size.
-If you’re using your wire for a small appliance, a smaller gauge wire is best.
+If you’re using your wire for a small appliance, a larger gauge wire is best.
 But it’s important to know that even though the wire size is important, it’s not enough to choose the wrong size breaker.

 Can you mix 12 gauge and 14 gauge wire on a 15-amp